execRooted/Space-Rush/README.md

 ## Features

-- Press esc when in game to pause it.
+Press esc when playing to pause the gameplay.

 - **5 Unique Game Modes**:
   - Classic Mode: Enemies come from above